 - b. i.
 All of the proposed psychiatric beds are being converted from licensed acute care beds; and - ii.
-No more than twenty-five (25) acute care beds will be converted to psychiatric beds; - c.
+No more than twenty (20) percent of the facility's acute care beds up to a maximum of twenty-five (25) beds will be converted to psychiatric beds; - c.
 All of the psychiatric beds will be implemented on-site at the applicant's existing licensed facility; and - d.
 All of the psychiatric beds shall be dedicated exclusively to the treatment of adult patients, aged eighteen (18) to sixty-four (64).